Besut District: Population

-As of 2010, there are approximately 140,952 people in Besut District, of various ethnicity, with the Malays being the majority.
-Other ethnics include Chinese and Siamese.
+As of 2010, there are approximately 140,952 people in Besut District, of various ethnicities, with the Malays being the majority.
+Other ethnic groups include Chinese and Siamese.
 Most Malays in Besut identify themselves with Kelantanese identity rather than the Terengganuan identity.
 One of the prominent examples is that they tend to speak Kelantanese Malay instead of Terengganu Malay like in most parts of Terengganu.
 Meanwhile, the dominant minority ethnic Chinese population are more concentrated near Jerteh town.

 Education

 Besut has education institutions which are developed by both the central and Terengganu state governments such as, Universiti Sultan Zainal Abidin, Institute of Teacher's Education Sultan Mizan Campus, MARA Junior Science College (Kota Putra & Besut campuses), Kolej Komuniti Besut, Sekolah Menengah Kebangsaan Tengku Mahmud, Sekolah Menengah Agama Maarif, Sekolah Menengah Kebangsaan Agama Nurul Ittifaq, Madrasah Moden MAIDAM Besut and Sekolah Menengah IMTIAZ, Sekolah Menengah Agama Ittifakiah, among others.
 Hence, Besut is known as one of the best educational hub towns in Malaysia.